laurentperrinet/Perrinet20PredictiveProcessing/Perrinet19PredictiveProcessing.md

 ### neural implementation + Adams12

+As we have seen above, the agent that we have defined is simply ruled by aa set of differential equations.
+These equations are the Result of a generic approximation on the form of the internal representation.
+Such equations are simplified when using the Laplace approximation, that is, that internal beliefs are represented by multidimensional Gaussian probability distribution functions,
+This holds true in hall generality when transforming variables in higher dimensions, such as is the case for generalized coordinates [@ormiston og] which represent at any (present) time, the Taylor expansion of the temporal trajectory of any variable

 This mathematical framework can be mapped to the anatomy of the visual system.
 Similar to the sketch that we have shown above, "compiling" (that is, solving) the equations of Free-energy minimization forms a set of coupled differential equations which correpond to different node along the visuo-oculomotor pathways.

 Rao, R. P., and Ballard, D. H. (1999).
 Predictive coding in the visual cortex: a functional interpretation of some extra-classical receptive-field effects.
 Nat.
 Neurosci.
 2, 79–87.